 Transportation planning requires the use of sophisticated tools to predict future traffic needs and travel conditions.
-The specific tool utilized byis the South Jersey (SJTDM).
+The specific tool utilized by SJTPO is the South Jersey Travel Demand Model (SJTDM).
 This computer-based modeling program utilizes numerous inputs including demographic information (e.g. population and employment) and transportation networks (e.g. roads and transit lines) to simulate future conditions.
-Another major application of the models is to demonstrate conformity of future transportation investments with air quality emissions levels as required by federal regulations.
+Another major application of the model is to demonstrate that future transportation investments conform with air quality emissions goals established by federal regulations.

-In 2015, the model was recalibrated incorporate the latest available data.
+In 2015, the model was recalibrated to incorporate the latest available data.
+The information below provides more detail regarding some of the technical aspects of SJTPO’s travel demand model.

 The SJTDM uses a modified four-step planning method to model travel in the SJTPO region.
 The four-step method is conducted as follows: